-Our expert team of ear, nose and throat specialists at our Del Rey MD locations in Marina del Rey, Long Beach, Lancaster, and Bakersfield, are highly skilled in assessing whether your condition can benefit from having septoplasty surgery.
+Our expert team of ear, nose and throat specialists at our Del Rey MD locations in Marina Del Rey, Long Beach, Bakersfield, Los Angeles, and surrounding Southern California, are highly skilled in assessing whether your condition can benefit from having septoplasty surgery.
 After an in-depth consultation, one of our physicians can assess the best treatment plan to ease your symptoms.

 You may need to have septoplasty because your septum is bending to the left or the right in one direction.
 The condition can impede airflow through your nose.
 Breathing can become difficult, and you have to rely on breathing through your mouth, which causes dryness and can interrupt sleeping at night.

 On occasion, patients undergo septoplasty due to a sinus surgery or a tumor removal.
 In addition, you may need septoplasty if you have tried non-surgical treatments for obstructive sleep apnea or a snoring problem and they have been unsuccessful.

 At Del Rey MD, in 99% of cases, we can perform septoplasty in-office.

 We rarely recommend the procedure for cosmetic purposes; however, if this is appropriate for an individual case we can accommodate.
 Most septoplasty patients may return to work after three to four days.

 What Does Septoplasty Surgery Involve?